- Prejudice” implies an active premature judgment of a person or a group, but “privilege” implies an unearned and externally granted advantage.

 But that is just the issue, isn’t it?
 For in our times and in America and for economic and political privilege especially, the relationship is always partly causal.
 Some linkages are as thick as wisteria vines squeezing the columns of antebellum mansions.
 Some family wealth that produced all the goods it is capable of securing for succeeding generations was built on the direct foundation of the importation and perpetuation of slavery.
 Other privileges are less easily traced.
 It is said the target of the fourth hijacked plane on September 11, 2001 was either the White House or the Capitol.
 What kind of loss to our national pride would that inflict?
 Both edifices were built by slaves.
 When a group of people are disadvantaged by color and so denied an equal wage or vote or voice in social policy sufficient to deprive them of the satisfaction of their needs, someone will reap the benefits, and the misalignment of power being what it is, the odds are that someone already has the sufficiency that justice requires.
 To the degree that persons continue to profit from this kind of prejudice in the present, they deserve to feel white guilt.
 And so long as the privilege is maintained, so too is the guilt, and so too is the moral obligation to correct the moral harm.
 But that is a societal stain, incapable of being gauged as present individual responsibility, and so in itself incapable of individual repair.
 “Society” is not a moral agent.
 “Culture” is not sentient and is incapable of moral responsibility.
 It doesn’t move with a single intent or speak with a single voice or ever act from any one preference (see “Cultural Consensus“).
 Culture and society, have no moral capacity and so have no moral responsibility.
 That contention jangles because it disputes at its most basic level the presumptions of human sciences like cultural anthropology and sociology which stake their status as empirical studies on precisely the opposite presumption, producing the identity politics that see responsibility and moral agency as plastic products of environment, economic class, gender or race (see “The Calamity of the Human Sciences”).
 Prizing a positive group identity so as to refute a negative one seems as natural as rebalancing the scales, but it is as much an error of lazy thinking as the original prejudice that prompts it.
 I ought to feel guilty for my own prejudice because I am responsible for it.
 I cannot feel guilty for the sins of my forebears or for the continued harm they produce.

 Yet recognizing that past disparities still affect persons’ ability to satisfy their needs imposes its own claim-right on me, not as individual but as citizen and inheritor of a government whose duty is to deliver distributive justice (see “Functional Natural Law and the Legality of Human Rights“).
 This is no different from the more general claim-right all citizens make upon their government in its sole responsibility to deliver justice, excepting only that any acquaintance with history will reveal the depth of its failures in regard to persons of color.
 Societal responsibility apart from government is illusionary because responsibility imposes claim-rights upon individuals, and as individuals, our relationships with individual strangers is largely composed of exemption-rights, the right to have space to fill our needs.
 It is only through government that citizens can exert claim-rights upon each other as strangers, and that means only government can repair the legacy of disparative privilege.
 And these reparations concern more than economic injustices, though these are the easiest to quantify.
 Reparations for slavery would not clear the slate, for the vestiges of racism would continue, producing continuing disparity and white privilege even were active prejudice to end today (see One-Armed Economics and Wealth Creationism“).
+Reparations would allow white Americans to wash their hands of responsibility to engage governments to remediate present harms.

 But just to be clear, should I feel guilty for having parents who valued education and instilled a work ethic because others were less fortunate in their parents?
 Social scientists may attempt to lay all cultural differences at the feet of some ancestral economic exploitation, but such an indictment seems too sweeping to be justified by science and too Marxist to be embraced by reason, though it is consistent with postmodern emphasis of culture as the creator of identity (see “Postmodernism Is Its Discontents“).
 If a narrower difference maps the battleground of white privilege and white guilt, then fight it there.
 But let liberals leave out injunctions of religious duty, emotivist objections to inequalities of degree, and claims that all privilege imposes guilt.
 Let conservatives put away their blind pride in winning a rigged game and their contempt for those losing it.
 While privilege may broaden our view, it shouldn’t change our focus.
 Prejudice is still the villain of the piece, still a moral obloquy and intellectual failure.
-So long as its effects ripple through the culture, white guilt is its proper consequence and government its proper agent of repair.
+So long as its absolute effects ripple through the culture, white guilt is its proper consequence and government its proper agent of repair.

 That conclusion applies also to other kinds of privileges.
 To the degree that they were unearned benefits at the costs of sexism, colonialism, imperialism, and the like, we expect to see coinages of terms like male privilege, first world privilege, heterosexual privilege and the like with their attendant trains of guilt.
 And to the degree that these disparities still hinder exploited people from satisfying their needs while easing the lives of their exploiters, active amelioration by government is the only morally justifiable response.
 I should add that today’s corporation is also an intentional agent like individuals and government, and if corporations are to be considered as citizens, they share the responsibilities of citizens to correct the legacies of disparative privilege and active prejudice.
+As we broaden the argument, we ought to also consider that the power of institutions and individuals to remediate is dependent on the scope of their authority, or more properly, the sanction that their members grant them.
+Here again, the principle of ought-implies-can is a limiting factor, for governments, for instance, can only effectuate justice in their own jurisdictions, though they can have some slight impact on others through their values.
+The same can be said for corporate entities and the individuals who compose them.

 So what claim-right can citizens exert upon government for justice?
 Since it is defined as “to each her due,” it seems clear that the solution must be in the present tense, not the past.
 Historical injustice can only be acknowledged.
 It cannot be repaired.
 Its legacy can.
 For if all vestiges of individual prejudice were magically removed from our society today, we would still be left with the inequities it has long produced, both privilege and privation.
 Repairing these inequities is not so difficult as egalitarians might imagine since justice requires not only an equality of kind but also the inequality of degree that the exercise of our preferential freedom produces (see “Our Freedom Fetish“).
 The shame has never been that some have an excess.
 Rather it is that the prejudice that helped produce the excess has also produced a deficiency for its victims, the measure always against a categorical standard of human rights.